harvester/docs/docs/rancher/rke1-cluster.md

 # Creating an RKE1 Kubernetes Cluster

-Users can now provision RKE1 Kubernetes clusters on top of the Harvester cluster in Rancher `v2.6.3+` using the built-in Harvester node driver.
+You can now provision RKE1 Kubernetes clusters on top of the Harvester cluster in Rancher `v2.6.3+` with the built-in Harvester node driver.

 ![rke1-cluster](assets/rke1-node-driver.png)